jepstein-eagle/adaptable/packages/plugins/adaptable-plugins-guide.md

 # AdapTable Plugins Guide

-A theme is essentially a collection of css variables that AdapTable exposes, and you can customise.
+In order to keep the 'core' download a manageable size, Version 6 (released in January 2020) of AdapTable introduced plugins.

 You can have more css theme files imported in the app without them overriding each-other.